-It would seem that Jay had discovered his passion of photography upon inheriting his father’s film Nikon n90s, at the young age of fourteen.
+It would seem that Jay had discovered his passion for photography upon inheriting his father’s hand-me-down Nikon film camera, at the young age of thirteen.
 Jay immediately developed an affinity to looking at life through the lens of his camera and what ensued was an exciting photographic journey that would eventually lead him to his career as professional photographer.

-Though beginning under the tutelage of his father, former National Geographic photographer, Kevin Fleming, Jay quickly and naturally developed a photographic style and identity all his own.
-Through experimentation, an incredible amount of patience & preparation, and countless hours spent researching potential photo opportunities, Jay began to capture such awe-inspiring photos as his pair of underwater Yellowstone Cutthroat trout, the last house on Holland Island reflecting in the rippling water just before it collapsed, and a fleet of wooden Skipjacks against an ominous grey sky are among Jay’s most memorable pieces from the early stages of his career.
+Though beginning under the tutelage of his father, former National Geographic staff photographer, Kevin Fleming, Jay naturally developed a photographic style and identity all his own.
+Through experimentation, an incredible amount of patience & preparation, and countless hours spent researching potential photo opportunities, Jay began to capture such awe-inspiring photographs on his own.
+A pair of Yellowstone Cutthroat trout underwater, the last house on Holland Island reflecting in the rippling water just before it collapsed, and a fleet of wooden Skipjacks against an ominous grey sky are among Jay’s most memorable pieces from the early stages of his career.

-Jay considers himself to be extremely fortunate to have found a livelihood that both satisfies his creativity and simultaneously supports his beliefs in ecological conservation.
-Jay spent the summers of 2011 and 2012 in Yellowstone National Park working to preserve the park’s dwindling population of native Cutthroat trout.
-During this time, he was able to explore his surroundings and capture some of the iconic beauty of the Wyoming landscape and wildlife—however, what was most memorable to him was the fact that some of those very photographs directly contributed to the conservation efforts being made.
-Jay’s photographs of these threatened Cutthroat Trout appeared in a publication by National Geographic that was designed to inform the public of the increasing threat of invasive species on native ones.
+Jay considers himself to be extremely fortunate to have found a livelihood that both satisfies his creativity and simultaneously supports his beliefs in environmental conservation.
+Jay spent the summers of 2011 and 2012 working in Yellowstone National Park to preserve the park’s dwindling population of native Cutthroat Trout.
+During this time, he was able to explore his surroundings and capture some of the iconic beauty of the park’s landscape and wildlife—however, what was most memorable to him was the fact that some of those very photographs directly contributed to raising awareness to the conservation efforts being made.
+Jay’s photographs of these threatened Cutthroat Trout appeared in a National Geographic publication that informed the public of the increasing threat of invasive species.

-Whether it’s a sunrise over the marsh or a waterman hand tonging for oysters, the passion of his craft is obvious in every photograph.
-Jay’s talent is undeniable.
-His photography is not only beautiful but purposeful.
-Jay is available for commercial, editorial, wedding and portrait photography.
+Whether it’s a dramatic sunrise over the water or a fishermen hauling gear, the passion for his craft and for visual storytelling is obvious in every photograph.
+Jay’s talent is undeniable, his is photography is not only beautiful but purposeful.